 Danny Lin, the developer of ProtonAOSP, confirmed that exFAT is supported on his Pixel 6.
 ProtonAOSP is based on AOSP Android 12L and includes the aforementioned helper binaries, showing that Android 13 is not actually needed for exFAT to be supported on the Pixel 6 series.
 Furthermore, the helper binaries themselves aren’t actually necessary, as it’s possible to patch vold to remove the check and still be able to mount exFAT volumes.
 Custom kernel developers can take things a step further and even backport Samsung’s drivers to older versions, as demonstrated by developer Park Ju Hyung.

 It won’t be long before every new Android device is capable of mounting exFAT volumes out of the box.
 Every Android 12 launch device will include the necessary kernel driver, but whether that device actually supports the file system depends on whether the helper binaries are included.
 If they don’t, then they’re very likely to gain support for it once they update to Android 13.
 The next step is NTFS, for which an in-kernel driver was added in Linux 5.15.
 We won’t see devices launching with that kernel version until later this year, though.

 Thanks for reading this edition of Android Dessert Bites.
-You can find previous editions on this page.
+You can find previous editions on the Esper blog.